sradics/digital-garden/_notes/Agile 2 and Leadership.md

 Direction to ensure individual goals are aligned with organization's goals.

-Leaders show be flexible and adjust leadership style as situations require.
+Leaders should be flexible and adjust leadership style as situations require.

 #### Directive Leadership Behavior
 Tells how to perform their tasks.